cyhyraethz/habitica-android/README.md

    b.
 Create a new project called Habitica

    c.
-Create two apps in the project: `com.habitrpg.android.habitica` and `com.habitrpg.android.habitica.debug`
+Create two apps in the project: `xyz.prfn.android.habitica` and `xyz.prfn.android.habitica.debug`

    d.
 Creating each app will generate a `google-services.json` file.
 Download the `google-services.json` file from the second app and put it in `\Habitica\` and `\wearos\`